 Infrequent Ovulation

 One of the most common causes of female infertility is infrequent ovulation or the release of a mature egg from the ovary.
 It can be the result of hormonal problems or conditions like polycystic ovarian syndrome, in which a woman produces excess male hormones and does not ovulate regularly.
-A woman’s levels of follicle-stimulating hormone and luteinizing hormone need to be within certain parameters for ovulation to occur regularly.
+A woman’s follicle-stimulating and luteinizing hormone levels need to be within certain parameters for ovulation to occur regularly.

 Fallopian Tube Blockage

-Fallopian tube blockage is typically a result of scarring, from a pelvic infection or surgeries such as appendectomy or removal of ovarian cysts.
+Fallopian tube blockage is typically a result of scarring from a pelvic infection or surgeries such as appendectomy or removal of ovarian cysts.
 Some women are also prone to developing growths called fibroids or polyps in the uterus, blocking the fallopian tubes or leading to infertility and miscarriages.

 Ovulation Disorders